Miserable heat threatens millions of Texans who remain without power in the wake of storm Beryl - KESQ

 But CenterPoint officials say it could be several days before power is fully restored to its customers, though it hopes to restore service to 1 million customers by Wednesday night.
 As of Tuesday night, more than 1.3 million of its customers were still in the dark.

-President Joe Biden approved a federal emergency disaster declaration that will assist with some recovery costs, including clearing debris, Texas Governor Greg Abbott’s office said.
+President Joe Biden approved a federal emergency disaster declaration that will assist with some recovery costs, including clearing debris, Texas Gov. Greg Abbott’s office said.

 But before long-term recovery efforts get underway, many frustrated residents are grappling with how to address their immediate needs.